-Bullying may incur physical harm, but it’s the emotional scars that can be far more devastating, especially when victims take their abuse to heart.
+Bullying may incur physical harm, but it’s the emotional scars that are usually more devastating, especially when victims take their abuse to heart.
 With repeated bullying, some kids stop seeing their treatment as an injustice, and begin to believe it’s a punishment they deserve.

 Danielle Matthew, a licensed family therapist specializing in treatment for bully victims, describes one client, Jeremy, who had been verbally and physically bullied for years.
 During the first few sessions with her, Jeremy repeatedly stated that being bullied was just part of his life.
 He was convinced his situation would never improve.

 Matthew says lots of kids share Jeremy’s experience, and may even carry it into adulthood.